lavylipesh/InstaClone/README.md

 5. Like a picture and leave a comment on it.

 # Known Bugs
-A user is unable to comment
-A user is unable to like
+A user cannot see their profile.

 # Tests
 All test written for the application are passing.